-- \Teachers may not acknowledge homework immediately within the lesson of submission as this may prove detrimental to teaching and learning. - 2.14 Regular, unannounced work sampling should be conducted by the Leadership Team to monitor the effectiveness of marking across the school. - 2.15 Regular peer work sampling 'Pair and Share Work Sampling' to be conducted throughout the year providing teachers the opportunity to work with colleagues looking at progress in books in different subject areas.
+- Teachers may not acknowledge homework immediately within the lesson of submission as this may prove detrimental to teaching and learning. - 2.12 Regular, unannounced work sampling will be conducted by the Leadership Team to monitor the effectiveness of marking across the school and the consistency of the implementation of the feedback policy across all subject departments.

 3 Notes

 Signed: Headteacher Mrs S Mellors

 Signed: Chair of Governors Mr M Dean

 Date:

-(ratified by the Full Governing Body 6th December 2022)
+(ratified by the Full Governing Body 8th April 2025)